naavis/haloray/README.md

 HaloRay renders a realistic sky and sun disk based on a blend of Hosek-Wilkie and Preetham models.
-The sky background is only available for parallel-light simulations, because it does not make much sense in the context of ground-level ice crystal clouds and street lights.
+The sky background is only available for parallel-light simulations, because it does not make much sense in the context of ground-level diamond dust clouds and street lights.
 The sky model has only a few adjustable parameters: